RonanC/Dodgy-Spike-Unity-/ReadMe.md

 Contents:
 ---------
 1. About

-2. Tools & Evironment used
+2. Tools & Environment used
 3. Installation Steps (unity)
 4. Installation Steps (store)
+5. Game Description

-5. How to Play
+6. How to Play

-6. Summary
+7. Summary
+8. Extras
+9. Team

 1 - About